Federal District (Brazil): Geography

+The Federal District is located in the Brazilian Highlands, having an altitude between 600 and 1,100 meters above sea level, with its highest point being the Pico do Roncador, in Serra do Sobradinho.
 In area, the Federal District is more than double the size of Tokyo (Japan) or the island of Maui (Hawaii, United States).
-It is slightly larger than French Polynesia, the US State of Rhode Island, or Cape Verde.
+Comparing dry land areas, it is slightly larger than French Polynesia, the US State of Rhode Island, or Cape Verde.
 It is slightly smaller than Bali (Indonesia) or Trinidad and Tobago.
 The District is surrounded in almost its entirety by Goiás except for a short stretch along the Preto River with Minas Gerais.
 The District's eastern boundary is marked by the aforementioned Preto River, an eventual tributary of the São Francisco, and its western boundary by the Descoberto, an eventual tributary of the Río de la Plata.
 The northern and southern boundaries are roughly straight lines.

 Climate

 The Federal District has a tropical savanna climate (Aw according to the Köppen system), with a rainy season from October to April, and a dry season from May to September.
 The altitude moderates temperatures, which throughout the year are very warm rather than uncomfortably hot: maxima range from 25 to 28 C throughout the year.
 During the dry season (winter), the humidity can reach very low level with dangerous fire risks, mainly during the peak hours of the hottest days.
 The artificial Paranoá Lake, with almost 40 km2 and 500 e6m3 of water, was built to minimize the severe drought and consequent flammability of the dry season in the cerrado region.